Praveeja-Sasidharan-Suni/Amazon_Vine_Analysis/README.md

 ![D2-7.PNG](https://github.com/Praveeja-Sasidharan-Suni/Amazon_Vine_Analysis/blob/main/Images/D2-7.PNG?raw=true)

-## Analysis:
+### Deliverable 3 :
+A written Analysis is submitted:

-In short, participating in the Vine program does not appear to yield more 5-start ratings.
+Participating in the Vine program does not appear to yield more 5-start ratings.
 We see that 32% of Vine products receive a five star ratings, which is less than the 52% of non-Vine products achieving this rating.